HHS/OPRE-OPS/README.md

 ```

 (No, there should not be a space between `-o` and `models.png`.
 It might work
-with a space, but the official documentation smooshes them together, so we
+with a space, but the official documentation concatenates them together, so it is
-documented it that way here.)
+documented that way here.)